gilwo/go-debugger/README.md

 - run `make stop-debug` to drop the container

 ## remote in kubernatees cluster
-debug build, push to docker registry, run conatiner in kubernatees cluster
+debug build, push to docker registry, run conatiner in kubernatees cluster, then attach the debugger remotely
 - set `CONTAINER_REGISTRY` and `REPOSITORY` as env var or directly in `Makefile`
 - optinally set `IMAGE_TAG`
 - run in cluster